 But a competing factor is brewing farther south in the Atlantic.
 Warmer air temperatures are spurring higher evaporation, sending water vapor into the atmosphere and leaving behind saltier—and denser—waters.
 If more salty waters flow northward, it would ramp up sinking in the North Atlantic.

 With the warming we see today, most climate models predict that the local effects of fresher, lighter surface waters beat out any mixing with heavy, saltier waters from the south.
-But more salty surface waters than we realize may be percolating up north.
-So you can see that tracking the spread of saltier waters as they make their way to high latitudes is key to predicting this tug-of-war between fresh and salty in the critical sinking region.
+But more salty surface waters than we realized may be percolating up north.
+So tracking the spread of saltier waters as they make their way to high latitudes is key to predicting this tug-of-war between fresh and salty in the critical sinking region.